Academic Regulations

 Special Circumstance Rules

-• Illness on the day of the examination or receiving health treatment: healthcare provider note must be provided upon return to campus
+- Illness on the examination day or receiving health treatment: A healthcare provider note must be provided upon return to campus.

-• Death in the "immediate" family only, providing valid obituary information or: Death Certificate
+- Death in the "immediate" family only: Valid obituary information or a Death Certificate is required.

-• Jury Duty or Court Summons: Jury duty notification or Court notice of summons
+- Jury Duty or Court Summons: A Jury duty notification or Court notice of summons is necessary.

-If a student finds themselves in any of these circumstances, they must notify the faculty of record immediately.
-Such students must supply the appropriate documentation as evidence of their need to sit for the make-up examination.
-Documents must be presented to faculty within forty-eight hours of missing the examination.
+If students are in any of these circumstances, they must immediately notify the course coordinator/faculty of record.
+Such students must provide the necessary documentation as evidence of their need to take the make-up examination.
+Documents must be submitted to the instructor within forty-eight hours of missing the examination.

 Time Limitation

 The Traditional Program (including B.S.N.
-Direct Admit for Freshmen students) is ideally completed within three calendar years of admission to professional course work, unless an extension is granted by the Scholastic Policy and Admissions (SPA) Committee.
+Direct Admit for First Year students) is ideally completed within three calendar years of program admission unless the UG Scholastic Policy and Admissions (SPA) Committee grants an extension.

-The Second Career/Second Degree Program (including B.S.N. for Veterans students) is ideally completed within five consecutive semesters following admission to the program unless an extension is granted by the Scholastic Policy and Admissions (SPA) Committee.
+The Second Career/Second Degree Program (including B.S.N. for Veterans students) is ideally completed within five consecutive semesters following program admission unless the Scholastic Policy and Admissions (SPA) Committee grants an extension.

 Authorized Leave of Absence

-A leave of absence may be requested by a student when personal circumstances interfere with the student's ability to devote enough time to academic pursuits to assure reasonable expectation of success.
-Leaves of absence are requested from and granted by the Associate Dean for Academic and Clinical Affairs, in consultation with the Scholastic Policy and Admissions Committee.
-The student should contact the Office of Student Affairs for the necessary materials and deadline dates regarding leaves of absence.
-A leave of absence is granted to students in good academic standing only.
-A student who is granted an approved leave of absence may return only if there is available space in their program of study.
-A student who takes an unauthorized leave of absence will be considered to have voluntarily withdrawn from the program and must apply for readmission to the College.
+A student may request a leave of absence when personal circumstances impede their ability to allocate sufficient time to academic pursuits, jeopardizing the reasonable expectation of success in a specific program.
+Such requests are processed by the Associate Dean for Academic and Clinical Affairs in conjunction with the UG Scholastic Policy and Admissions Committee.
+Students are advised to liaise with the Office of Student Affairs for the requisite documentation and pertinent deadlines for leave of absence requests.
+Leaves of absence are exclusively granted to students in good academic standing.
+Students approved for a leave of absence may only resume their studies if space is available in their designated program of study.
+Any student undertaking an unauthorized leave of absence will be deemed to have voluntarily withdrawn from the program and must reapply for admission to the College.

 Licensure Preparation

-To begin a professional nursing career, successful writing of the National Council Licensure Examination for Registered Nurses (NCLEX-RN) is required.
-The NCLEX-RN is administered by state boards of nursing as part of the process used to determine whether registered nurse candidates meet licensure requirements.
-The examination is developed by the National Council of State Boards of Nursing (NCSBN) to measure a candidate's ability to practice safely and effectively as a generalist registered nurse in an entry-level position.
-It is designed to test the practical application of knowledge and skills in health care situations that occur frequently in entry-level nursing practice.
+To embark on a career in professional nursing, success on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) is imperative to practice legally.
+State boards of nursing oversee this examination and serve as a critical component in evaluating the eligibility of registered nurse candidates for licensure.
+Developed by the National Council of State Boards of Nursing (NCSBN), the NCLEX-RN is specifically designed to assess a candidate's capacity to practice safely and proficiently as a generalist registered nurse in an entry-level capacity.
+Its primary focus is evaluating the practical application of knowledge and skills in healthcare scenarios commonly encountered in entry-level nursing practice.

-Graduates must satisfactorily complete the licensing examination before practicing as professional registered nurses (RNs).
+Prospective graduates must satisfactorily complete the requirements of this licensure examination before assuming professional responsibilities as registered nurses (RNs).

 Scholarship

-4. Students may apply to repeat a nursing course, if space is available.
-The course may, only be repeated one time to raise the grade to the 2.0 g.p.a. level or above.
+- If space is available, Students may apply to repeat a nursing course.
+The course may only be repeated once to raise the grade to 2.0 g.p.a. or above.

-8. The mark of "I" is appropriate if the student encounters a catastrophic situation which prevents completion of the final requirements of a course.
-The mark of I is not appropriate for unsatisfactory scholastic performance.
-In the event a mark of ‘I’ is given, the time limit for completion will be determined by the instructor, but may not exceed one year.
-In the event the mark of "I" is received for a prerequisite course, the ‘I’ must be removed prior to enrollment in the subsequent course.
-After one year, if the incomplete is not completed the grade will automatically change to an F (failure) and will be treated as a failing grade.
+- The mark of "I" is appropriate if the student encounters a catastrophic situation that prevents completion of the final requirements of a course.
+The mark of I is not suitable for unsatisfactory academic performance.
+If a mark of ‘I’ is given, the time limit for completion will be determined by the instructor but may not exceed one year.
+If the mark of "I" is received for a prerequisite course, the ‘I’ must be removed before enrollment in the subsequent course.
+After one year, if the incomplete is not completed, the grade will automatically change to an F (failure) and be treated as a failing grade.

 Probation

-Probationary status is a warning to a student to improve their academic performance to remain in the program.
+Probationary status warns students to improve their academic performance to remain in their program.

-1. A student is placed on probation if he/she does not maintain a minimum cumulative grade point average of 2.0 (g.p.a.).
+- Students are placed on probation if they do not maintain a minimum cumulative grade point average of 2.0 (g.p.a.).

-2. A student is placed on probation if he/she does not maintain a minimum grade point average of 2.0 (g.p.a.) in professional nursing courses.
+- Students are placed on probation if they do not maintain a minimum grade point average of 2.0 (g.p.a.) in professional nursing courses.

-3. A grade point average must be returned to a minimum of 2.0 (g.p.a.) to remove probationary status.
+- To remove probationary status, A grade point average must be returned to a minimum of 2.0 (g.p.a.).
 Probationary status must be removed within one calendar year.

 Exclusion

-A student will be excluded from the College if any of the following conditions occur:
+A student may face expulsion from the College under the following conditions:

-1. Failure to satisfactorily complete a nursing course after two attempts;
+- Inability to satisfactorily complete a nursing course after two attempts.

-2. Failure of more than one professional nursing course;
+- Failure in more than one professional nursing course.

-3. Failure to remove probationary status within one calendar year;
+- Inability to remove probationary status within one calendar year.

-5. Failure to meet any special conditions required by the College Scholastic Policy and Admissions Committee for the student’s continuation in the program;
+- Failure to meet specific conditions required by the UG College Scholastic Policy and Admissions Committee for continuation in the program.

-6. Failure to complete the program within the time limitations outlined above, unless granted an extension by the Scholastic Policy and Admissions Committee.
+- Inability to complete the program within the specified time limits unless an extension is granted by the UG Scholastic Policy and Admissions Committee

-7. Unsafe practice and/or unprofessional/unethical conduct as outlined/defined in the BSN student handbook and the WSU Student Code of Conduct.
+- Engaging in unsafe clinical practice and/or unprofessional/unethical conduct in the classroom or the clinical setting, as outlined/defined in the BSN student handbook and the WSU Student Code of Conduct.

 Grade Appeals Policy